aimlapi/ambassador-program/README.md

 ### How to Apply

-1. **Submit Your Application**: Fill out our online application form, including your areas of expertise and speaking experience
+1. **Submit Your Application**: Fill out [our online application form,](https://forms.gle/DN9KtZ1MsfGZJuf66) including your areas of expertise and speaking experience
 2. **Interview**: If shortlisted, you'll have a brief video call with our Speaker Program team leader
 3. **Onboarding**: Successful applicants will receive comprehensive training on our API and speaking best practices

-Join us in shaping the future of AI.
-Apply now and let your voice inspire the next wave of AI innovation\!
+Join us in shaping the future of AI.[ Apply now](https://forms.gle/DN9KtZ1MsfGZJuf66) and let your voice inspire the next wave of AI innovation\!
-For all Speaker Program questions, please contact: *[AI/ML API Team](mailto:speakers@aimlapi.com)*

-*Empowering Innovators, One API at a Time*
+For questions, please contact: *[AI/ML API Team](mailto:support@aimlapi.com)* *Empowering Innovators, One API at a Time*

 ---

 ## AI/ML API Content Creator Program

 Are you passionate about creating engaging content in the world of AI and machine learning?
-Join our Content Creator Program and become a key influencer in the AI community while enjoying exclusive benefits and rewards\!
+Join our Content Creator Program and[ become a key influencer](https://forms.gle/DN9KtZ1MsfGZJuf66) in the AI community while enjoying exclusive benefits and rewards\!

 ## **Who We're Looking For**